ssilverman/snowy-json/README.md

 This project uses Google's [Gson](https://github.com/google/gson) and [Guava](https://github.com/google/guava) libraries under the hood.
-Gson is used for the JSON parsing, and Guava is used to support things such as validation and class finding.
+Gson is used for the JSON parsing, and Guava is used to support class finding.

 This means these things:
 1. The external API for this project uses Gson's JSON object model.